 The HCPC are an independent, UK-wide health regulator.
 They set standards of professional training, performance and conduct for 16 professions.

 They keep a register of health professionals who meet their standards, and they take action if registered health professionals fall below those standards.
 They were created by a piece of legislation called the Health Professions Order 2001.

 Registration means that a health professional meets national standards for their professional training, performance and conduct.

 - Migration and cultural issues

 - School refusal

 - Personal development

-- Reduced rates available for trainee therapists (subject to availability)
+- Reduced rates available for student therapists (subject to availability)